WAQAR2211011KHICND/tdd-shopping-cart-java/README.md

 # Shopping Cart Lab

-You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Gooey Baton handbags and Lolex watches.
+You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Gooey Baton handbags and Rolex watches.
 Your job is to implement a shopping cart that stores items while customers are in the process of ordering.

 ## The Test Cycle